Senior Vice President Talent Recruitment and Development

-Ramon Escobar is vice president of talent recruitment and development for CNN Worldwide.
+Ramon Escobar is senior vice president of talent recruitment and development for CNN Worldwide.

 He came to CNN after several years spent at Telemundo, most recently as executive vice president of network news, overseeing the entire news division including all international news bureaus and the development of on-air talent.
 While at Telemundo his other roles included senior executive vice president of entertainment and senior vice president of news and creative services.